pydantify/pydantify/README.md

   -v, --verbose         Enables debug output
   -V, --include-verification
                         Adds validation code, as well as the relevant YANG files, to the output model.
+  -S, --standalone      Generated output model has no dependency on Pydantify.
   -i INPUT_DIR, --input-dir INPUT_DIR, --path INPUT_DIR
                         The directory that contains the YANG input model.
   -o OUTPUT_DIR, --output-dir OUTPUT_DIR